 Eligible candidates will be graduating or have graduated from an accredited school of pharmacy and must submit the standard application requirements via PhORCAS by December 31st.
 Standard requirements for an application include: demographics, academic history, transcript, curriculum vitae, letter of intent, extracurricular activities, and three standardized reference forms.
-Supplemental intern hours verification form required.
-Select candidates will be invited for an on-site interview.
-An on-site interview is required.
+An on-site interview is necessary to be ranked in the match.
+Select applicants will be invited for an interview.

 This residency site agrees that no person at this site will solicit, accept, or use any ranking related information from any residency candidate.

 The mission of the PGY1 pharmacy practice residency is to prepare pharmacists to become experts in providing patient-centered pharmacy care across an array of practice settings.